6 Paint Colours That Look BEAUTIFUL with Marble

 Today’s most popular marble tiles and countertops are usually a mix of white, gray and black.
-HOWEVER, if you’ve been hangin’ with me for a while, you’ll know that most grays have a subtle (or not so subtle) undertone – and marble is NO exception.
-The undertones most commonly found in marble are blue, purple, a taupe based greige and sometimes a weeee smidge of green.
+HOWEVER, if you’ve been hangin’ with me for a while, you’ll know that all grays have subtle (or not so subtle) undertones – and the gray in marble is NO exception.
+The undertones most commonly found in marble are blue and purple.
+Once in a while, you’ll get a warm gray-greige with a wee smidge of green, but it’s not as common.
 Once you figure out what type of gray is in your marble, you can then look at paint colours that will coordinate – rather than clash.

-If you’ve been hangin’ with me for a while, you’ll know that most grays have a subtle (or not so subtle) undertone – and marble is NO exception
+If you’ve been hangin’ with me for a while, you’ll know that all grays have subtle (or not so subtle) undertones – and marble is NO exception

-I’ve found that there are a few dozen colours that seem to work well with most marbles, and while there are many other things to consider (backsplash / LRV / exposure/flooring / personal tastes), these colours should at least get you headed in the right direction.
+There are a few dozen colours that seem to work well with most marbles, and while there are many other things to consider (backsplash / LRV / exposure / flooring / personal tastes), these colours should get you headed in the right direction.

 A few notes first…

-- Marble generally prefers cool neutrals (gray and greige) and cool colours (blue/green/purple)
+- Some marbles prefer cool neutrals (gray with undertones) or cool colours (blue/green/purple)

 - Marble can accommodate a variety of depths, from white and off-white up to a medium depth.
 Anything darker can compete with the marble and become overpowering